iRemotech

 3. Browser-profile tools used as mobile substitutes

-These tools are not truly cloud phones, but buyers often compare them anyway because they began their operation with antidetect browsers.
+These tools are not truly cloud phones, but teams often compare them anyway because they began their operation with antidetect browsers.

 Why they rank lower: